llm-bible/llm-bible.github.io/_publications/lin2025reasoning.markdown

 bibkey: lin2025reasoning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.02007"}
-tags: ['Ethics and Bias', 'Security', 'Training Techniques', 'Pretraining Methods']
+tags: ['Security', 'Training Techniques', 'Ethics and Bias', 'Pretraining Methods']
 ---
 Since the inception of Large Language Models (LLMs), the quest to efficiently train them for superior reasoning capabilities has been a pivotal challenge.